mohit2978/MERN-stack/Namaste React/Ep-2 Igniting Our App/Notes/0000notes.md

 - caret(^) menas automatically update the package to a new minor version!!
 -  tilda(~) menas automatically update the package to a new major version!!
+- If you do not need any update just do not put any of symbols!!

 >Note: Recommended to use caret as we need to update to inor updates!!